Symptoms and Diagnosis of Seborrheic Dermatitis

 Types of Eczema: Nummular Eczema

-Nummular eczema affects all people of all age groups but occurs more commonly in males.
+Nummular eczema, or discoid eczema, affects all people of all age groups but occurs more often in males.

 Causes of Nummular Eczema